 Imagine this; your workplace is like a big orchestra, and everyone's playing their own instruments (tasks and responsibilities).
 Now, you'd want the conductor (managers) to judge each musician's performance fairly, right?
 But sometimes, each conductor might have their style or preferences – it's human nature.
 So, calibration is like getting all these conductors together to harmonize their judgments.

-In a nutshell, calibration in performance management is like having a fairness checkpoint.
+In a nutshell, performance review calibration is like having a fairness checkpoint.
 It makes sure everyone gets a fair shot at a great review, no matter who's doing the reviewing.
 Therefore, when those reviews come around, you can be sure that they are serious assessments of all the fantastic things your employees are doing and where they're headed, not just a random chance.

 Here's a overlook on the performance calibration process.